csc-training/portable-gpu-programming/kokkos/docs/04-memory-layout-mdrange.md

 - Memory access pattern may have large impack on performance
     - *cached* for CPUs
     - *coalesced* for GPUs
-- In Kokkos obtains performance portable memory access in combination of execution space dependent execution policies and memory space dependent layouts for multidimensional arrays
+- Kokkos provides performance portable memory access by having different execution policy and default memory layout for CPUs and GPUs
     - LayoutRight for CPUs
     - LayoutLeft for GPUs
-- Mirror views provide portable approach for deep copies between possibly different memory layouts
+- Mirror views provide portable approach for deep copies between memory spaces that may have different default layouts
 - Nested loops can be iterated with MdRangePolicy